Ram Chandra Adhikari: Biography

 He also played in the longest running sitcom of Nepal titled Meri Bassai (Nepali:मेरी बास्सै).
-However, he was substituted by Mukunda Shrestha from episode 780 breifely due to hospitalization.
+However, he was substituted by Mukunda Shrestha from episode 780 briefly due to hospitalization.

 Following the contribution to the industry, he became the first person to get life insurance by the Film Development Board, a government entity to promote films in Nepal.